starship/starship/docs/config/README.md

 ## Elm

-The `elm` module shows the currently installed version of Elm version.
+The `elm` module shows the currently installed version of Elm.
 The module will be shown if any of the following conditions are met:

 - The current directory contains a `elm.json` file